 Contact us today at (440) 276-3535 to request a complimentary case evaluation with one of our misdiagnosis attorneys in Cleveland.

 Misdiagnosis & Failure to Diagnose Claims We Have Handled

 As the Cleveland Plain Dealer reported on July 28, 1995, Chris and his former partner settled a wrongful death claim for $2.4 million after a 54-year-old woman’s doctor failed to diagnose leukemia.
 She died of a blood infection five days after hemorrhoid surgery.

-In the last thirty years, Chris has helped northeast Ohioans who’ve been harmed by the following misdiagnoses:
+Over the past 30 years, Chris has helped victims who’ve been harmed by the following misdiagnoses: